Spanish orthography: History

 The use of accent marks in printing varies by period, due to reforms successively promulgated by the Spanish Royal Academy.
 In early RAE publications (RAE statutes of 1715, Diccionario de autoridades of 1726), the acute accent was used extensively (e.g. Real Académia Españóla), although it was not used in paroxytones with two or more consonants after the stressed vowel, in most two-syllable paroxytones, and in some other words.
 (However, the Diccionario de autoridades, unlike the RAE statutes and later RAE publications, does not put accents on the capital letters.)
 In the Orthographía of 1741, the default stress is defined as paroxytone in words ending in a, e, o, or s, and in verbal forms ending in n, and as oxytone in words ending in i, u, or other consonants.
 Since the Ortografía of 1754, the default stress is defined as paroxytone in words ending in vowels and oxytone in words ending in consonants, with some grammar-based exceptions, such as differential accents, plurals ending in s, and verbal forms ending in n or s; but other words ending in n or s were accented according to the general rule: capitan, jóven, demas, mártes.
 In 1880, the rules were simplified: grammatical considerations were no longer taken into account, except for differential accents.
 As a result, many words spelled previously without the accent gained it.
-These include words with final stress ending in -n (e.g. capitán, también, jardín, acción, común—but future-tense verb forms like serán, tendrán had already been spelled with the accent); words ending in s which are not plurals (e.g. francés, compás, demás); verbs in the imperfect tense (e.g. tenía, vivían); the possessives mío and mía and the word día.
+These include words with final stress ending in -n (e.g. capitán, también, jardín, acción, común—but future-tense verb forms like serán, tendrán had already been spelled with the accent); words ending in s which are not plurals (e.g. francés, compás, demás); verbs in the imperfect tense (e.g. tenía, vivían, already written so in the Gramática of 1870); the possessives mío and mía and the word día.
 On the other hand, some words lost their accent mark, e.g. jóven → joven, mártes → martes.
 Meanwhile, one-letter words other than the conjunction y—namely the preposition a and the conjunctions e (the form of y before an [i] sound), o, and u (form of o before [o])—were written with the grave accent (à, è, ò, ù) in early RAE publications and with the acute accent (á, é, ó, ú) from 1741 to 1911.
 The accent-marked infinitives such as oír, reír, sonreír began to outnumber the unaccented form around 1920, dropped the accent mark again in 1952, and regained it in 1959.
 Monosyllabic preterite verb forms such as dio and fue were written with accent marks before 1952.